LoopKit/loopdocs/docs/loop-3/add-cgm.md

     * In the *Loop* app, go to Settings, CGM and delete CGM
     * In the official app, go to Connections and tap on the Transmitter and select Connect

-### Medtronic Enlite CGM

-The Medtronic Enlite CGM is only available if you have connected it to your compatible Medtronic Pump.

-* Make sure your pump reports the Enlite CGM results
-* Go through the [Add Pump](add-pump.md) to Loop steps with that Medtronic pump
-* Then do the [Add CGM](add-cgm.md) steps and the sensor should be presented as an option

 ### *Dexcom Share* as a CGM